LaurensJN/LasIO.jl/README.md

 ```

 ## SRS support
 With use of GDAL, there is extra functionality regarding spatial reference systems.
-As long as has the following properties, the SRS can be changed:
+As long as has the following properties, the SRS can be changed, using only the EPSG-code:

 GTModel: Projected

 GTRaster: PixelIsArea

 ProjLinearUnits: Linear Meter